caelenwalker/1000FinalProject/README.md

 # Caelen Walker

-# Sophomore Information Technology student at the University of Missouri
+## Sophomore Information Technology student at the University of Missouri.

 ### Experience and Education
 Information on my professional experience and education can be read [here](experience.mc)